Kent 2017Read more about Kent 2017

 The extent to which the force is effective at keeping people safe and reducing crime is good.

 The extent to which the force is efficient at keeping people safe and reducing crime is good.

 The extent to which the force is legitimate at keeping people safe and reducing crime is outstanding.

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Kent Police below, or watch the video.
+Read my assessment of Kent Police below.

 I congratulate Kent Police on its excellent performance in keeping people safe and reducing crime.
 The force is providing a good service to victims of crime and it continues to improve the way it reduces re-offending.

 The force has made significant changes to its structure to enable it to sustain a good and improving service, in particular to vulnerable victims and witnesses.